to the book the Bhâgavata Purâna

 King Parîkchit questions Sukadeva Gosvâmi

-(18) The Creator of the Universe, who was overwhelmed by the sight of that audience, with his heart full of ecstasy and his body full of divine love bowed down with tears in his eyes before the lotus feet of the Lord.
-It was an example that is followed by the great liberated souls.
+(18) Creator of the Universe, who was overwhelmed by the sight of that audience, with his heart full of ecstasy and his body full of divine love bowed down with tears in his eyes before the lotus feet of the Lord that constitute the path followed by the great liberated souls.

 Chapter 10: Bhâgavatam is the Answer to all Questions